 NEXT EVENT VOL 5

-Bridgeport PechaKucha, Volume 5, will be at the Barnum Museum on Tuesday, June 18th.
+Bridgeport PechaKucha, Volume 5, will be at the B-HIVE Coworking space on Thursday, Sept.
+12th.
 Attend to hear great personal stories each told in 400 seconds with 20 images!!!!
-The theme will be DREAM IT!!!
-BE IT!!
-DO IT!!
+The theme will be NOT YOUR MAMA'S PECHAKUCHA!
+(Some content will be edgy and "adult!")

 This is a free event (donations accepted since we try to make a $1 donation per person to the global PechaKucha organization) AND cover costs!
 The doors open at 6:00.
 Food will be lovingly and deliciously prepared and sold by Raquel Rivera-Pablo of A Pinch of Salt.
 The program will begin at 6:45 and will be completed by 9:00 with a 15 minute intermission.